Sing a New Psalm:

 allow it to touch our hearts and change our lives.
 Amen.

 “Let My Prayer Be As Incense” is the title of this lesson.
-There are many ways to go about praying the Psalms.
+There are many ways to go about praying the psalms.
 Although these prayers originally were intended to be sung, not everyone is musically inclined.
 Perhaps you’re more comfortable writing your thoughts.
 If visual arts are your thing, you might want to consider creating a prayer journal that focuses on your own drawings inspired by Scripture.
 For examples of visual lectio divina, check out the illustrated prayer journal created by Turning to God’s Word co-founder Tami Palladino.
 That collection of meditations accompanies the Turning to God’s Word Catholic Bible study The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
-Click to enlarge Tami’s illustration (right) for Lesson 15 in our Psalms Bible study.
-Her original illustration is on page 63 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Click to enlarge Tami’s illustration for Lesson 15 in our psalms Bible study.
+The illustration also is printed on page 65 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 how might your prayers be considered a sacrifice?

 Although Christians often view prayer as a duty, it’s less common for us to think of praying as offering a sacrificial gift to God.
 The title of this lesson is taken from Psalm 141.
-The image of prayer as incense provides an important clue about the Psalmist’s state of mind.
+The image of prayer as the scent of burning incense rising to God provides an important clue about David’s state of mind.
 Because incense is associated with sacrifice, the connection between prayer and sacrifice isn’t difficult to see.
-In our present-day world, we’re likely to lose sight of sacrifice as a gift.
-By associating prayer and incense, the Psalmist is suggesting that our prayer needs to be as persistent as smoke that rises when incense is burned.
-The Psalmist also is suggesting that it isn’t necessary for us to do anything particularly flashy to get God’s attention.
+In the present day, people are likely to lose sight of sacrifice as a gift.
+By associating prayer and incense, David is suggesting that our prayer needs to be as persistent as smoke that rises when incense is burned.
+David also is suggesting that it isn’t necessary for us to do anything particularly flashy to get God’s attention.
 Not to be overlooked is the importance of the time factor.
 Our prayers are to be like incense offered during the evening oblation, a repetitive act through which we habitually address the Creator of the universe.
-You can read more in “Prayer as a Sacrifice” on page 62 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+You can read more in “Prayer as a Sacrifice” on page 64 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 the popes inspire us—uniting prayer with existence